hn46/QE-Automators/README.md

 * `plotting.script` is for ploting band structure, DOS, PDOS for atoms and orbitals.

 Goto [Wiki page](https://github.com/hn46/QE-Automators/wiki) to learn how to use the scripts.
+If your are having any problem then go __Issues__ tab, create a __New Issue__ and describe your problem.
+You can also contact me by sending DM on facebook.